EddyTheCo/Shimmerpp/_posts/2024-01-05-BuildingGUIapplication.md

 ```
 {: file='https://github.com/EddyTheCo/NftMinter/blob/v0.5.0/CMakeLists.txt'}

-At the moment the Qt's CMake deployment API is available for the 3 major Desktop platforms,
+At the moment Qt's CMake deployment API is available for the 3 major Desktop platforms,
 the project limits its use by the `QTDEPLOY` variable.